skx/marionette/README.md

 ## Conditionals

-In addition to the core rules we also allow conditional-execution of rules, via the magical keys `if` and `unless`.
+Rules may be made conditional, via the magical keys `if` and `unless`.

 The following example runs a command, using `apt-get`, only if a specific file exists upon the filesystem: